GenChangHSU/2024_Burying_Beetle_Breeding_on_Wild_and_Lab_Carcasses/README.md

-## Carcass size, not source or taxon, dictates breeding performance and carcass use in burying beetle
+## Carcass size, not source or taxon, dictates breeding performance and carcass use in a burying beetle

 __G-C. Hsu__, W-J. Lin, C-H. Hsieh, Y-J. Lee, and S-J. Sun.
 2024.
-Carcass size, not source or taxon, dictates breeding performance and carcass use in burying beetle. __*Royal Society Open Science*__. (accepted).
+Carcass size, not source or taxon, dictates breeding performance and carcass use in a burying beetle. *Royal Society Open Science*.
+11: 241265.

 ## Abstract